pallets/quart/docs/dos_mitigations.rst

-This attack is of the first type and aims to exhaust the server's connections by inviting the server to take a long time sending the response, for example by applying backpressure indefinetly.
-A poorly configured server would simply wait indefinetly trying to send the response.
+This attack is of the first type and aims to exhaust the server's connections by inviting the server to take a long time sending the response, for example by applying backpressure indefinitely.
+A poorly configured server would simply wait indefinitely trying to send the response.

 To mitigate this Quart will limit the time it will try to send the